 La Pasteleteria – Cancun

 Although Cancun was pretty much a disaster, coffee at Pastelteria is an amazing experience.
 It really is coffee like you’ve never had it before.
 Ordering alchemist coffee on a whim was an adventure in itself.
 Finding the restaurant near the famous Fifth Avenue shopping was another adventure.
 For some reason, you can find anything you want at Fifth Ave., except coffee.
 We made the mistake of asking a few locals, who wanted to lead us on a wild goose chase, for cash of course.
-It took some time but we manages to shake of all the “helpful” locals and find our own coffee.
+It took some time but we managed to shake of all the “helpful” locals and find our own coffee.
 When we did, it was the best coffee ever!

 When our waitress rolled out a cart with a burner and a giant glass siphon, straight out of chemistry class, it was obvious this wasn’t going to be an ordinary cup of coffee.
 A second employee came to help with the setup.
 Just arranging everything on the cart took several minutes.
 A manager came out to supervise the two employees.
 If you decide to order the alchemist coffee, be ready for a lot of attention.
 Several tables stopped eating to watch what was happening.
 I was fascinated as well, because I’ve never seen coffee made this way.
 It was so good a few days later we went back to try it again at a different Pasteleteria location.